Dilsv/fork-yeah/README.md

 ### Search Bar

-Search Bar is a feature of the Tick It site giving users the ability to search for tasks or users based on key word input.
+Search Bar is a feature of the Fork Yeah site giving users the ability to search for tasks or users based on key word input.

 <details>
 <summary>Search Bar image</summary>